 Otherwise, if the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, the controlee may hop to one of round at the block having the same Block Index number in the next hyper block.

-Note – If the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, any other block scheduling method (e.g. Bitmap-based block scheduling) in hyper block mode is not necessary.
+Note – If the controlee receives a second RR IE in its ranging round in which the Hopping Mode field is set to one, any other block scheduling method (e.g. Bitmap-based block scheduling) in hyper block mode is not used.

 Comment index #529 in 15-24-0010-14-04ab-tg4ab-consolidated-comments-draft-c.xlsx